The Difference between a Visionary and a Dreamer

 What are some other differences between dreamers and visionaries that you’ve observed?
 I’d love to hear your thoughts, leave a comment!

-4 Responses to “The Difference between a Visionary and a Dreamer”
+4 responses to “The Difference between a Visionary and a Dreamer”

-Speaking from experience, it can be hard to jump from the Dreamer track to become a visionary.
+1. Speaking from experience, it can be hard to jump from the Dreamer track to become a visionary.
 Old habits die hard, but having a new habit to replace the old one does make it easier.
 Your tips fit into forming a structure for new habits.
 Thanks for them.
 Also, you mentioned communicating “vision” to others.
 Leadership demands that vision development include the entire team so that everyone has a buy-in and is ready to communicate with the stakeholders in a timely fashion and a coordinated effort.
 Change is fun isn’t it?

-Hey Paul, I also realized visionaries have a habit of questioning and examining and reexamining their visions.
+2. Hey Paul, I also realized visionaries have a habit of questioning and examining and reexamining their visions.
 Dreamers tend to see only the good side of the dream.

-Thanks, Paul, this is something I needed to hear.
+3. Thanks, Paul, this is something I needed to hear.
 Appreciate the good word.

 I blog for small church & bivocational pastors… would love to collaborate with you on an ebook I’m working on.
 If you’re interested, it’s a small project, small commitment.
 Let me know via email.
 Thanks, Darrell